sandstorm/LightweightElasticsearch/Documentation/README_template.md

   This is an "artificial limitation" which could be removed; but we do not provide support for this removal right now.

-- **Only support for a single Elasticsearch version**
+- **Only support for new Elasticsearch / Opensearch versions**

-  We only support Elasticsearch 7 right now.
+  We only support Elasticsearch 7 and newer, and Opensearch starting from 2.9.0.

-- **Only index live the workspace**

-  We only index the live workspace, as this is the 99% case to be supported.

 - **Faceting using multiple Elasticsearch requests / One Aggregation per Request**